GCY/Atrial-Fibrillation-Detection-Blood-Pressure-Monitor-Oscillometric-Method-/README.md

 ## Atrial Fibrillation In Oscillometric Method Detect Algorithm

-Below are a few real world examples of the AFib(for example PCV, PAC), envelope wave lost some peaks.</br>
+Below are a few real world cases of the AFib(for example PCV, PAC), envelope wave lost some peaks.</br>

 ### Premature Atrial Contractions